-My name is Eleanor Hanley, and I came to accept being lesbian, approximately three years ago.
+My name is Eleanor Handley.
+And I came to accept being lesbian, approximately three years ago.
 And the best way to describe it, it was like coming home.
-I felt like I finally got the whole picture together what my life was all about.
+I felt like I finally got the whole picture together what life was all about?
 In 1969, I was living in a little town in upstate New York called Holly.
-What I was doing was being a wife and mother, I had four children age ages four to nine.
+What I was doing was being a wife and mother, I had four children, ages four to nine.
 And that's what I was doing.
 What was what was it like?
 Good and bad.
 I enjoyed it a lot.
 And part of it was pretty difficult.
 My name is Pat Gandy and I first came to accept the fact that I was a lesbian.
 Actually, five years ago, when I came out, I had strong suspicions of it all my life.
 But I didn't do anything about it.
-In 1969, I was living in Deer Park, Texas, teaching in Pasadena, and trying to sympathize with all the poor adolescents who are getting drafted for the Vietnam War.
-And as as always, all my life, I've always been sympathetic with the press people's I suppose that was a projection of my own hidden non acceptance of myself for what I actually knew I was I was a lesbian, and projected by helping other folks and I sympathize with these adolescents.
-And it was it was a very upsetting time for me because I could see the power and the and the awfulness of the federal government as if it and society stomped on any young person who dared to disagree.
-But I feel that it's somewhat similar to the fact the way the situation we are in many times by society that they want to squash and step on us the same way.

-Okay, my name is Larry lingo.
+In 1969, I was living in Deer Park, Texas, teaching in Pasadena.
+And I'm trying to sympathize with all the four adolescents who are getting drafted for the Vietnam War.
+And as as always, all my life, I've always been sympathetic with the press people's I suppose that was a projection of my own hidden non acceptance of myself for what I actually knew I was, I was lesbian and projected by helping other folks and I sympathize with these adolescents.
+And it was it was it was a very upsetting time for me because I could see the power and the and the awfulness of the federal government as it did it and society stomped on any young person who dared to disagree.
+And I feel that it's somewhat similar to the fact the way the situation we are in many tabs by society that we they want to squash and step on us the same way.
+Okay, my name is Laurie lingo.
 I accepted being gay in 1974, when I was 37 years old, calculate fast.
-It was very liberating when I finally came to terms with it.
-I know I think for some years I was gay, but really come to terms of accepting it was about a year after my divorce, and it was, as I say, very liberating.
+It was very liberating.
+When I finally came to terms with it.
+I'd known I think for some years I was gay, but really come to terms accepting it was about a year after my divorce, and it was, as I say, very liberating.
 1969 I was married.
 I was living in Fort Worth, Texas.
 I was teaching history at Texas Christian University.
 And that was it.
+Lee,